 Underwater hull inspection should be carried out as part of a vessel's routine maintenance, and cleaning should follow depending on the condition of the hull surface.
 The frequency will depend on many operational factors.
-Generally, any time a vessel is temporarily taken out of service should be coordinated with an underwater inspection before return to service, with adequate margin allowed for hull cleaning if required.
+Generally, taking a vessel temporarily out of service should be coordinated with an underwater inspection before return to service, with adequate margin allowed for hull cleaning if required.
 Cleaning during scheduled drydocking is preferred, where the bottom can be thoroughly cleaned and recoated as required.
 If significant biofouling is identified outside of the drydock schedule, underwater cleaning may be appropriate.
+Underwater cleaning can damage existing hull coatings and must be performed carefully.